tohch4/cms-htmd/collections/_pages/joeltest.md

 Are *actual users* involved in the design and testing of the software?
 This does not mean some VP at the vendor says "I like this."
 It means that The People of the United States are involved in the ongoing testing of the software.
 If the software is intended to support SNAP enrollment, then people who need to enroll in SNAP should be *paid*, *by the vendor*, to be part of their user testing pool.

-There's a lot more to say about the modern design and testing of software. {% link methodsguide %} has an entire section on how we [validate software products](https://methods.18f.gov/validate/).
+There's a lot more to say about the modern design and testing of software. {% include link id="methodsguide" %} has an entire section on how we [validate software products](https://methods.18f.gov/validate/).
 If you only read about those methods ([card sorting](https://methods.18f.gov/card-sorting), [multivariate testing](https://methods.18f.gov/multivariate-testing), [usability testing](https://methods.18f.gov/usability-testing), and [visual preference testing](https://methods.18f.gov/visual-preference-testing)), you'll be a long way towards having an understanding of what it means for a state or vendor to take ongoing testing and validation of the software product seriously.

 Fundamentally, if the state and vendor have a 1) clearly articulated process to 2) involve real users 3) on an ongoing basis, then they're in a pretty good place.
 From there, it's a question of how well the feedback from those tests are rolled back into the development process.

 # In Conclusion

-The {% link statefieldguide %} portion of the {% link deriskingguide %} recommends that you [ask technical questions](https://derisking-guide.18f.gov/state-field-guide/#ask-technical-questions-of-agencies).
+The {% include link id="statefieldguide" %} portion of the {% include link id="deriskingguide" %} recommends that you [ask technical questions](https://derisking-guide.18f.gov/state-field-guide/#ask-technical-questions-of-agencies).

 The Joel Test is a set of 12 questions that you can ask about a software project that starts to shed light on the daily practices of a vendor, and their relationship with a state.
 (Ultimately, the State Field Guide recommends that states develop their own expertise, in house, to oversee and ultimately deliver software.)
 You can use these questions as a starting point for digging into the technical aspects of software projects, and (in keeping with the [learning goals for this course]({{ "/rubric/" | prepend: site.baseurl }})), become more expert yourself in: